-Sextortion is a scam via email or any other medium to blackmail the victim and threaten to expose private data like photos, web browsing history, chat history, etc. Generally, these sextortion scammers send emails & claim that they have gained access to the victim’s device, installed a Trojan virus by logging into an email account.
+Sextortion is a scam via email or any other medium to blackmail the victim and threaten to expose private data like photos, web browsing history, chat history, etc. Generally, these sextortion scammers send emails & claim that they have gained access to the victim’s device, and installed a Trojan virus by logging into an email account.
 To make this claim appear genuine, the attacker will usually send the email with the subject “Payment from your account.”
-The sexual leverage is then applied, claiming that your activity is being recorded through the controller of your devices like camera, microphone, etc. The attacker could threaten the victims to expose the private data in public if the payment is not made to the bitcoin address mentioned in the email.
+The sexual leverage is then applied, claiming that your activity is being recorded through the controller of your devices like the camera, microphone, etc. The attacker could threaten the victims by publicly exposing their private data if the payment is not made to the Bitcoin address mentioned in the email.

-In recent times, we have seen that sextortion scam is still active, and scammers are demanding USD 1550 through the bitcoin wallet by threatening the same activities mentioned above.
-Below is an example of email sextortion scams
+In recent times, we have seen that sextortion scam is still active, and scammers are demanding USD 1550 through the Bitcoin wallet by threatening the same activities mentioned above.
+Below is an example of an email sextortion scams

 Figure 1: Revealing bitcoin wallet address